New Mexico Hatch Green Chile Chicken Enchiladas

 The complete ingredient list and measurements are listed in the printable recipe below.

 • Chicken thighs have a deeper flavor that balances out the other flavors; you can use skinless chicken breasts or shredded chicken if you prefer, but you be sacrificing some of the chicken flavor.
-Rotisserie chicken is also a good substitute and will give more flavor than using just chicken breasts.
+Rotisserie chicken is also a good substitute and will give more flavor than just chicken breasts.

 • Tomatillos are more or less indispensable.
 If you can’t get them in your produce section, you can substitute them with a jar of tomatillo salsa.